eahoegner/AMV_rec/README.md

 *  FIG4.py:				Python code to replicate Fig. 4 and Fig.s A3 and A4 of the manuscript, executable.
 *  FIG5.py:				Python code to replicate Fig. 5 of the manuscript, executable.
 *  FigA5-7.py:				Python code to replicate Fig.s A5-A7 of the manuscript, executable.
-*  EWS_functions_AMV.py:				Python code containing subroutines for the EWS analysis..
+*  EWS_functions_AMV.py:				Python code with subroutines for the EWS analysis.
-*  recurrence.py:		Python code containing subroutines for the recurrence analysis.
+*  recurrence.py:		Python code with subroutines for the recurrence analysis.
-*  recurrence_quantification.py: Python code containing subroutines for the recurrence quantification analysis.
+*  recurrence_quantification.py: Python code with subroutines for the recurrence quantification analysis.

 ## DATA
 ### INPUT data: